Quantization goes Polynomial: Introduction

 \section{Introduction}

 Recently a new class of Markov processes, termed polynomial processes, has been introduced to model stock prices in view of financial applications.
-We refer to \cite{Cuchiero_poly} and \cite{Filipovic_poly} for an introduction and a review of the main properties of this family of processes, which includes, e.g., the Brownian motion, the geometric Brownian motion, Ornstein-Uhlenbeck processes, Jacobi processes (on which we will focus here), L\'evy processes and, more generally, affine processes.
+We refer to \cite{Cuchiero_poly} and \cite{Filipovic_poly} for an introduction and a review of the main properties of this family of processes, which includes, e.g., the Brownian motion, the geometric Brownian motion, Ornstein-Uhlenbeck processes, Jacobi processes, L\'evy processes and, more generally, affine processes.
 The main property of polynomial processes is that conditional expectations of polynomial functions of the process are again of polynomial type.
+Hereafter, we refer to this property as the ``polynomial property''.
 In particular, expected values of any polynomial of the process is again a polynomial in the initial value of the process, so that moments of all orders can be easily computed in closed form, up to a matrix exponential, even if the characteristic function of the process may be not known.

+In this paper we focus on a particular polynomial process, the Stochastic Volatility Jacobi process (hereafter SVJ) first introduced in \cite{jacobi}, but our results can be extended to any polynomial model.
+The SVJ model is a diffusion model for stock prices where the log-price squared volatility follows a Jacobi process with values in some compact interval.
+It includes as limiting cases the Black-Scholes model and the Heston model, so that it can be viewed as a possible alternative to these models in practical applications of option pricing.